luislopezgsn/ecommerceE2E/README.md

 yarn start
 ```

-Navigate to <http://localhost:3000> to see the webpage
+Navigate to the <http://localhost:3000> to see the webpage

+> NOTE: Admin user for the webpage
+> admin@gmail.com / admin

 ## Swagger Documentation